 A product liability claim stems from a defective product that causes you some sort of financial loss or injury.
 These claims, while common, can be difficult to win.
 You need a lot of information and evidence to provide the court if you want to win such a claim.
 Aside from evidence, there are some other important things you will need to win a product liability claim.
-Our Sherman Oaks product liability attorney has the answer to this question so you can prepare for a product liability claim.
+Our California product liability lawyer has the answer to this question so you can prepare for a product liability claim.

 The most important requirement for a successful product liability claim is that you incurred losses or suffered an injury.
 You won’t have a claim if neither of these is present.
 Most product liability claims will involve both of these issues since the injury costs money to treat and it could possibly cause you to miss time at work.

 You will be required to provide proof that you suffered financial loss and/or injury due to the defective product.
 This proof could include medical records, affidavits from your doctor, receipts for care, and any other documentation that can aid in your claim for compensation.

 You will also need to prove that the product you used was defective.
 This all comes down to being able to show that there was an issue with the manufacturing of the product, which is what likely led to the product failing to work the way it was intended.